 But like A Beer Drinker’s Guide To Knowing And Enjoying Fine Wine, it will be a work that reflects its author’s love of his or her subject.
 And that’s the key.
 Be it a guide to this or that, a how-to, or a when-we-were-there, or a novel of insight or imagination, what we hope all our works will convey is the passion or the expertise or the excitement of their creator.

-Perhaps we’ll find a Ford or a Hemingway or an Algren or Bukowski in our future catalog, along with yet-to-be standards of non-fiction beauty and informational excellence.
+Perhaps we’ll find a Hemingway or an Algren or Bukowski, a Danticat or a Zadie Smith in our future catalog, along with yet-to-be standards of non-fiction beauty and informational excellence.
 But whatever pearls we may discover, we sit now at the foot of a great pile of oysters, anxious to begin shucking.
 With optimism.